ablotekar/oneD-fluid-simulation-code-fortran/README.md

     two component full fluid plasma system.

-More details about the code can be found the **"README.md"** file of each code.
+More details about the code can be found in the **"README.md"** file of each code.

 ## Credits